jaquinocode/pineapple-chatbot-manual/README.md

 Below is a quick table of contents for the sake of convenience.

 ## Table of Contents
 Note: this list is only a rudimentary summary.
-The Wiki has the official Table of Contents and along with an up-to-date list of all our docs.
+The Wiki has the official Table of Contents along with an up-to-date list of all our docs.
 * stuff 1
   * stuff 2
 * stuff 3